GoldenbergLab/r-project-template/README.md

 - `0_processing`, which guides you through downloading data through AWS and then formatting the csv files to prepare for analysis
 - `1_analysis`, which outlines how analyses should be formatted
+- `data`, which will autodownload the raw data files onto YOUR COMPUTER ONLY.
+There is a `.gitignore` set in this folder to prevent raw data files from being uploaded to GitHub. **The populated data folder should NEVER REACH THE GITHUB.**

 ### Things you need: